 Stop and Think SAFE

-You can find out more on the website of the Health and Safety Executive for Northern Ireland (HSENI):
+You find out more about the campaign and view the powerful TV and radio adverts on the website of the Health and Safety Executive for Northern Ireland (HSENI).

 Slurry gas is a mixture of gases including methane, carbon dioxide, ammonia and hydrogen sulphide.
 The most dangerous part is hydrogen sulphide which is extremely poisonous to people and animals.

 Before spreading, slurry is normally mixed in a tank and it is at this stage that dangerous gases are produced.
 Always assume gas is present during mixing.
 Make sure all doors and windows are open and that tank openings are properly covered.

 Children and animals should be kept out of the area where slurry is stored and mixed.